loopwerk/loopwerk.io/content/apps/critical-notes-web.md

 ---

 # Critical Notes
 Notes for roleplaying games.
 Keep track of your roleplaying games' campaigns and adventures!
-A web application built with Svelte and Firebase, and paid subscriptions via Stripe.
+A web application built with SvelteKit, Django REST Framework, websockets, and paid subscriptions via Stripe.